maitriser-ca/LivreMaitriserBitcoin/md/for_use_mastering-bitcoin_appdx-bitcoinwhitepapertxt_fr_CA.md

 \[2\]

-H. Massias, XS Avila et J.-J. Quisquater, « Design of a secure timestamping service with minimal trust requirements », In 20th Symposium on Information Theory in the Benelux, mai 1999.
+H. Massias, X.S.
+Avila, and J.-J. Quisquater, "Design of a secure timestamping service with minimal trust requirements," In 20th Symposium on Information Theory in the Benelux, May 1999.

 \[3\]

-S. Haber, WS Stornetta, "Comment horodater un document numérique," In Journal of Cryptology, vol 3, no 2, pages 99-111, 1991.
+S. Haber, W.S.
+Stornetta, "How to time-stamp a digital document," In Journal of Cryptology, vol 3, no 2, pages 99-111, 1991.

 \[4\]

-D. Bayer, S. Haber, WS Stornetta, "Améliorer l'efficacité et la fiabilité de l'horodatage numérique", In Sequences II: Methods in Communication, Security and Computer Science, pages 329-334, 1993.
+D. Bayer, S. Haber, W.S.
+Stornetta, "Improving the efficiency and reliability of digital time-stamping," In Sequences II: Methods in Communication, Security and Computer Science, pages 329-334, 1993.

 \[5\]

-S. Haber, WS Stornetta, "Noms sécurisés pour les chaînes de bits", dans Actes de la 4ème conférence ACM sur la sécurité informatique et des communications, pages 28-35, avril 1997.
+S. Haber, W.S.
+Stornetta, "Secure names for bit-strings," In Proceedings of the 4th ACM Conference on Computer and Communications Security, pages 28-35, April 1997.

 \[6\]

-A. Back, "Hashcash - une contre-mesure de déni de service,"
+A. Back, "Hashcash - a denial of service counter-measure,"

 http://www.hashcash.org/papers/hashcash.pdf